EEGsig: an open-source machine learning-based toolbox for EEG signal processing: TECHNICAL BACKGROUND

 \subsection{fast Fourier transform (FFT)}

-The Fourier analysis can turn a signal from the main domain, which is usually time or space, into a frequency domain representation and vice versa.
-Fast Fourier Transform (FFT) \cite{Cooley1965} is one of the most important algorithms used in signal processing and data analysis.
-Fourier Transform is commonly used to convert a signal in the time spectrum to a signal in the frequency spectrum.
-In EEG signal analysis, observing the frequency spectrum of the signal is very vital, which we implement with FFT.
-FFT calculates Discrete Fourier Transform (DFT) and produces exactly the same results that are obtained directly from the definition of discrete Fourier transform.
-The only difference is that it is much faster.
-If we consider the complex numbers $x_{0}, ...., x_{N-1}$ the DFT is defined by the following formula:
+A signal can be converted from its main domain (usually time or space) to a frequency domain representation using Fourier analysis and vice versa \cite{25}.
+The Fast Fourier Transform (FFT) is a key algorithm in signal processing and data analysis.
+The Fourier Transform is a mathematical operation that is frequently used to convert a signal from the time domain to the frequency domain.
+The frequency spectrum of a signal, which can be implemented with FFT, is critical in EEG signal analysis.
+FFT is a faster version of the Discrete Fourier Transform (DFT) that produces the same results as the definition of discrete Fourier transform\cite{26}.
+Consider complex numbers of $x_{0}, ...., x_{N-1}$; the following formula is then used to define the DFT.:

-which $k=0,....N-1$ and In the above formula, N is the number of samples and n is the current sample.
-Also, $x_{n}$ is the value of the signal at time n and k is the current frequency (0 Hz to N-1 Hz) and $X_{k}$ is the result of discrete Fourier transform.
-The formula for the Inverse Discrete Fourier Transform (IDFT) is as follows:
+where $k=0,1,2,...N-1$, and $N$ denotes the samples' number.
+In addition, $x_{n}$ is the signal's value at time n, and k is the current frequency (0 Hz to N-1 Hz), and $X_{k}$ is the output of Discrete Fourier Transform.
+The following is the formula for the Inverse Discrete Fourier Transform (IDFT):

-In fact, the conversion from $x_{n}\:\xrightarrow\:X_{K}$ is a conversion from configuration space to frequency space.
-This conversion is very useful both in examining the signal strength spectrum and in transferring some specific problems to a space for easier computations.
+In fact, $x_{n}\:\xrightarrow\:X_{K}$ is a frequency domain conversion from a time or space domain.
+This conversion is beneficial for inspecting the signal strength spectrum as well as transferring some specific problems to the desired space for easier computations.